mermaid-js/mermaid/docs/n00b-gettingStarted.md

   </body>
 </html>
 ```
-Save this to a html file and fetch it with a browser from the web server and voila!
+Save this to a html file and fetch it with a browser from the web server (or just drag it into your web browser window) and voila!

 ---